 Following a tenuous cease-fire in February 2002 between the government and the Liberation Tigers of Tamil Eelam (LTTE), violence again intensified in 2006.
 In 2007, the government regained control of the Eastern Province.
 Then in May 2009, the government announced the defeat of the LTTE and that its leader, Velupillai Prabhakaran, had been killed.

 Sri Lanka has always valued the importance of learning, and since the country gained independence in 1948, the government has made education one of its highest priorities.
-Over the past two decades, primary enrollment for both boys and girls has been well over 90 percent with enrollment for secondary education above 80 percent.
+Primary enrollment for both boys and girls has been well over 90 percent, with higher enrollment for boys and strong emphasis on secondary education.
 This high rate of enrollment has been possible due to a well-developed network of public schools.
-Due in part to the success of high enrollment across the country, Sri Lanka is, academically speaking, one of the best performing countries in South Asia.
+Due in part to this success, Sri Lanka is, academically speaking, one of the best performing countries in South Asia.

 Although not a state religion, the constitution accords Buddhism the "foremost place" and commits the government to protecting it.
 The constitution also protects the rights of other minority religious groups to practice their beliefs freely.
 Even so, there have been some problem areas between different groups.